Peter C. Goldmark Jr.: Governmental positions

 Goldmark was selected for responsible positions in government at a young age, starting with heading the Massachusetts Department of Human Services at age 30.
 He next was the budget director of the State of New York under Governor Hugh L. Carey from 1975 to 1977 where he was credited with being the architect of the rescue of both the state and New York City from a budget crisis.

 Next, he headed the Port Authority of New York and New Jersey as executive director for eight years, where he was credited with "having transformed a sluggish bistate agency into an energetic vehicle for regional economic improvement."
 He also worked for several other New York politicians, including New York City mayor, John Lindsay, in 1970 as chief of staff and by 1975 as budget director and governor, Eliot Spitzer, as co-chair of his transition team.

 Philanthropic organizations

 In 1988, the Rockefeller Foundation chose Goldmark to become its eleventh president and direct the deployment of the foundation's reported $1.7 billions in assets at the time.
 During his tenure, he reportedly grew the foundation's assets by $1 billion and directed programs towards school reforms, the education of women and poor Americans.
 He left the organization in 1997.
 Goldmark served on the boards of directors of several other philanthropic or civic organizations, including the Whitehead Institute for Biomedical Research and the National Commission on Civic Renewal.

 Journalism

 In 1985, he became senior vice president of the Times Mirror Company's Newsday for two years.
 Following his service with the Rockefeller Foundation, he was the publisher of the International Herald Tribune from 1998 to 2003.
+A 2020 opinion piece for CNN addressed a strategy for state and municipal governments to employ during budget crises.
 As of 2012, Goldmark continued to write weekly columns for Newsday on a variety of topics.